bradfrost/atomic-design/chapter-5.md

 As mentioned earlier in the chapter, every discipline can and should influence the design system.
 The pattern library containing that carousel pattern should be accessible to all these disciplines, and should contain documentation from each perspective

 ## Make it approachable
-- No shocker here, but good design leads to more usage.
+This should come as a surprise to no one, but people tend to gravitate towards attractive things.

+> As much as I love style guides, and I love style guides, I wonder if we’re at Peak Style Guide.
+I’ve seen logos and mascots.
+I’ve seen dedicated sites and open repos begging for contributions. <cite><a href="https://css-tricks.com/subscription-options/">Chris Coyier</a>

+I understand Chris's concern that

+But I don’t think these style guide logos and mascots Chris refers to are simply gratuitous visual wankery.
+It reflects an organization’s commitment to making and maintaining a thoughtful, deliberate design system.

+Taking the time to craft an attractive, branded home for your style guide and documentation can lead to more usage.

 - Avoid exposing tons of code right out of the gate as it might discourage other disciplines from looking at it ("Oh this must not be for me")

+Helps build awareness of the design system and helps get the organization excited about and invested in the concept.
+This can lead to more time, funding, and resources dedicated to maintaining and growing the design system.
+Makes it much more approachable, especially for non-technical folks.
+This can lead to a diversity of perspectives being represented in the design system, resulting in an effective shared vocabulary and better cross-disciplinary collaboration.

 ## Make it visible
 - Make it public.
+- Creates a sense of accountability for the organization, which better ensures the design system is utilized and doesn’t just die on the vine.
 - Recruitment, recruitment, recruitment.
-- Jina Bolton went to Salesforce after seeing their Salesforce1 style guide.
+- as designers and developers are looking to work at organizations that embrace modern Web best practices.
+Jina Bolton went to Salesforce after seeing their Salesforce1 style guide.

 ## Make it bigger
 In chapter 1, we discussed the six different types of style guides.
 When a design system has proven to be valuable and there's a solid home base set up to house it, there's an opportunity to extend that home to include things like voice and tone, brand, code, design principles and writing guidelines.
-Now, every organization may not necessarily need all of these elements, but the point is that
+Now, every organization may not necessarily need all of these elements, but the point is that once a hub is set up .

 ## Make it agnostic
 - The more agnostic pattern names are, the more versatile and reusable they become.